orangepenguin23/DeltaSec/README.md

 When creating a template, make sure to checkout what's already there.
 Try not upload duplicates, or even extremely similar templates.
 Sometimes though, there may be a case where its necessary.
 Sometimes though, this is unavoidable with complex things such as an economy system.
 If you are doing a commission and can't find a template, think about making one!

 It is also super important to make comments, or annoations, of what your template does.
 Try to imagine your template as someone who's never seen the system before.
 Find your complex or confusing parts and explain what they do.
-All files should have at least some description of what they do (if its not extremely ovbious or there isn't a description provided such as in a command file)
+All files should have at least some description of what they do (if its not extremely obvious or there isn't a description provided such as in a command file)

 ## Uploading
 > ⚠️ When uploading to the repo, always make sure you're in a seperate branch for that template!